Solar photovoltaics will be in an “unassailable position” as the cheapest source of new electricity by 2050.

 - The long-term influence of the war on the pace of the energy transition is low compared with main long-term drivers of change: plunging renewables costs, electrification, and rising carbon prices

-- Green hydrogen from dedicated renewables and from the grid will become dominant over time; blue hydrogen and blue ammonia retain important roles in the long term.
+- Green hydrogen from dedicated renewables and from the grid will become dominant over time; blue hydrogen and blue ammonia will retain important roles in the long term.

 One thing to note is that the continued and rapid proliferation of renewable energy is primarily the result of massive decreases in manufacturing and installation costs.
 Had the renewable energy industry not been able to drastically reduce these costs the way it did, none of this would be happening right now.

 And these cost reductions continue to happen.
 Our analysts have traveled the world over, dedicated to finding the best and most profitable investments in the global energy markets.
 All you have to do to join our Energy and Capital investment community is sign up for the daily newsletter below.

 Our analysts have traveled the world over, dedicated to finding the best and most profitable investments in the global energy markets.
 All you have to do to join our Energy and Capital investment community is sign up for the daily newsletter below.

 In fact, we recently got a look at a new report by Lumen Energy Strategy for the California Public Utilities Commission.
 The highlight of that report?

 California’s energy storage portfolio could yield net grid benefits of up to $1.6 billion a year now that the state is looking to expand its grid-scale battery installations.